French football wrestles with coronavirus riddle

 FIFA has to change the way the summer transfer market works, because players whose contracts end this season will become free agents in June.
 UEFA has shown itself open to postponing its Champions League until the end of July or August to allow the domestic leagues to end but has also threatened to bar clubs from leagues that do not finish.
 Some officials argue a "deadline" for the resumption of the league must be set quickly.

-"A resumption of the season until doomsday should not push the problem onto the next championship," Wantiez warned.
-AFP PDS PDS.
+"A resumption of the season until doomsday should not push the problem onto the next championship," Wantiez warned..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)